-UPDATED February 11, 2020
+UPDATED February 22, 2021

-MAC indicates in the Memorandum: Considerations for Paramedics Managing Patients with Possible Novel Coronavirus (2019-nCoV) that a positive screen to the Screening Tool represents an extenuating circumstance.
+The COVID-19 pandemic is an extenuating circumstance.
 Paramedics in this circumstance may not be able to provide all treatment that they’ve considered.

 - Nebulized Medication Administration